Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in a convex to round cluster of 10 or more flowers at the top of the stem, smaller clusters may arise from branches near the top of the plant.
+[photo of flowers] Flat to rounded cluster at the top of the stem, the main cluster branches radiating from the stem tip; each branch may be forked 1 or 2 times.
+Smaller clusters often arise from the upper leaf axils.
 Individual flowers have a pair of ¼-inch round to heart-shaped, green to yellowish bracts that may look like petals.
 In the center are 4 tiny flat glands with a pointed projection on each end, somewhat horn-like.
 Under the glands are the globular ovaries.
 The glands are greenish to yellowish to orangeish; the ovaries are green.
+At the base of the terminal cluster is a whorl of 10 or more leaf-like bracts, shaped like the leaves but may be shorter and/or wider.

-[photo of leaves] Leaves are very narrow, to 1½ inches long and 1/8 inch wide with no leaf stalk.
-They are initially densely packed on the stem but spread out as the plant matures; a young plant resembles a small pine or spruce tree.
+[photo of leaves] Leaves are very narrow, to 1½ inches long and 1/8 inch wide with no leaf stalk and become larger as they ascend the stem; the lowest leaves are very short and may be scale-like.
+Leaves are initially densely packed on the stem but spread out as the plant matures; a young plant resembles a small pine or spruce tree.
 Attachment is alternate but may look whorled or opposite due to crowding.
 Color is dark green to bluish green.
 Leaves and stems are hairless.
-A plant may have multiple stems.

-[photo of fruit] Fruit is a 3 sectioned capsule, about 1/8-inch across, each section containing 1 seed.
+[photo of developing fruit] Fruit is a 3-sectioned capsule, about 1/8-inch across, covered in minute bumps giving a grainy texture; each section contains a single, blackish seed.

 Notes:

-Cypress Spurge is very similar to Leafy Spurge (Euphorbia esula) but is generally a smaller plant, has narrower leaves, and blooms earlier than Leafy Spurge.
+Cypress Spurge is very similar to Leafy Spurge (Euphorbia virgata) but is generally a smaller plant, has narrower leaves, blooms earlier than Leafy Spurge, and often has short, non-flowering, leafy branches on the upper stem that are nearly perpendicular to the stem, where Leafy Spurge branches, when present, are more ascending and closer to the base of the stem.
 Like Leafy Spurge, it can form large colonies and is becoming a quite common weed.

 • Prairie Restorations - Bringing people together with the land